twilson63/permaweb-cookbook/docs/src/concepts/tags.md

 # Transaction Tags

-Arweave is like a permanent append-only hard drive where each entry on the hard drive is its own unique transaction.
-Transactions have a unique transaction id, signature, and owner wallet address for the wallet that signed and paid for the transaction to be posted.
-When the transaction is mined it is added to a block with a specific block height.
-Along with the above properties Arweave provides a means of tagging transactions with user specified data.
-This allows users to assign a collection name value pairs in the form of custom tags to a transaction .
-This makes it possible to query Arweave later and find all the Transactions with a certain set of tags.
-The ability to filter transactions this way ends up being critical to supporting apps built on Arweave.
+Arweave can be thought of as a permanent append-only hard drive where each entry on the drive is its own unique transaction.
+Transactions have a unique ID, signature, and owner address for the address that signed and paid for the transaction to be posted.
+Along with those header values, the Arweave protocol allows users to tag transactions with custom tags.
+These are specified as a collection name value pairs appended to the transaction.
+These tags make it possible to query Arweave and find all the Transactions that include a particular tag or tags.
+The ability to query and filter transactions is critical to supporting apps built on Arweave.

 ## What are Transaction Tags?

-Transaction tags are key-value pairs, where the combination of base64 keys and values must be less than the maxium of 2048 bytes for a layer 1 transaction.
+Transaction tags are key-value pairs, where the combination of base64URL keys and values must be less than the maximum of 2048 bytes for an arweave native transaction.

 ::: tip
-Layer 2 solutions like bundles can support longer transaction tags, like Bundlr-Network supports up to 4096 bytes for transaction tags.
+Bundled transactions have support for more tag space.
+Transactions posted via bundler.network have up to 4096 bytes of tag space.
 :::